mark-wiemer/lanterns_flame/readme.md

 ## Installation

-As of this writing, Lantern's Flame isn't published to ContentDB.
-However, I plan to publish it by the end of December 2024! 🤞 For now:
+As of this writing, Lantern's Flame isn't worth publishing or playing.
+It will be on [Luanti's ContentDB](https://content.luanti.org/) when it's ready for players to try.
+For now:

 1. Install Luanti
 1. Open your `path/to/luanti/games` folder